glehmann/glehmann.github.io/_posts/2015-01-20-Shrinking-VirtualBox-vdi-files.md

 helped a lot.

-Conclusion: I'll have to use reenable TRIM support and use [ForceTRIM] from time to time to keep the vdi file as small as possible.
+Conclusion: I'll have to reenable TRIM support and use [ForceTRIM] from time to time to keep the vdi file as small as possible.

 [ForceTRIM]: http://www.mediafire.com/download/1cd8dh0msw2jq1w/ForceTrim.zip